onyamali2324/WM361-Software-Development-for-Engineers/README.md

 ## How to Run

+To run the code just run the executable file located in the Build folder.

+Alternatively:

 In order to run the CLI application for FloorBot Commander, just run the code located in file "_RunMe.cpp" this will print in the terminal what you need.
 Alternatively if you do no have an IDE (such as VSCode) in a terminal move into the folder where all the files are located and run the following:

 ```